Tourism Bank

-Tourism Bank (بانک گردشگری) is a private Iranian bank established in 2010, primarily focused on supporting Iran’s tourism industry.
+Tourism Bank (بانک گردشگری) is a private Iranian bank established in 2010 by Mehdi Jahangiri, primarily focused on supporting Iran’s tourism industry.
 The bank offers a variety of financial services, with a particular emphasis on promoting and developing the country’s tourism sector.

 History

 Tourism Bank was first introduced in 2008 as a specialized bank for the tourism sector.
 It was established through a joint venture between the private sector and the Central Bank of Iran, and officially began operations in 2010.
 In 2019, the bank’s shares were listed on the Tehran Stock Exchange under the ticker symbol "GRDZ1".

 Services and products

 Tourism Bank provides a range of financial services, including foreign exchange facilities, issuance of bank guarantees, and opening letters of credit (LCs).
 The bank also offers specialized services for tourism-related businesses and works to support the growth of Iran’s tourism industry through international platforms.

 Tourist Card

 To promote Iran's tourism industry, the Tourism Bank has introduced a credit card called the "Tourist Card."
 Available to non-Iranian visitors through travel agencies, this card allows foreign tourists to load funds in their currency, converting them into the equivalent amount in Iranian rials.
 With the Tourist Card, travelers can make purchases in Iran without the need to carry cash.